CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.2 IS revision for federal authorities.md

 ### 2 7 Lack of planning and coordination when performing IS revisions

-If an IS audit is poorly scheduled and not voted on by all of the agency's affected staff, the required or wrong contacts may not be available during the on-site audit.
+If an IS audit is poorly scheduled and not voted on by all of the agency's concerned employees, the required or wrong contacts may not be available during the on-site audit.
 As a result, individual areas may not be tested at all.
 Even though the IS auditor has set the appointments too narrowly for the individual areas, there is a risk that the planned examination will be carried out only superficially because too little time is available.

 ### 2 8 Lack of coordination with the Staff Committee